splawskip/SummarAIze/README.md

 🚀 Instant Summaries: Simply paste the link to any article, and SummarAIze will use cutting-edge OpenAI technology to generate a concise summary for you in seconds.

-🧠 Advanced AI: Our powerful AI algorithms understand the context and key points of articles, ensuring you get a meaningful summary that captures the essence of the content.
+🧠 OpenAI: We use powerful OpenAI algorithms which understand the context and key points of articles, ensuring you get a meaningful summary that captures the essence of the content.

 📚 Stay Informed: SummarAIze empowers you to stay informed even when you're short on time.
 Quickly grasp the main ideas, insights, and takeaways from any article.